 c) Fault-tolerant: Units of work are executed by worker processes in a Storm cluster.
 When a worker dies, Storm will restart that worker, and if the node on which the worker is running dies, Storm will restart that work on some other node in the cluster.
 The descriptions of the worker process are mentioned in theConfiguring the parallelism of a topology section of, Setting Up a Storm Cluster.

 d) Guaranteed data processing: Storm provides strong guarantees that each message passed on to it to process will be processed at least once.
 In the event of failures, Storm will replay the lost tuples.
 Also, it can be configured so that each message will be processed only once.

 e) Easy to operate: Storm is simple to deploy and manage.
 Once the cluster is deployed, it requires little maintenance.

 f) Programming language agnostic: Even though the Storm platform runs on Java Virtual Machine, the applications that run over it can be written in any programming language that can read and write to standard input and output streams.

 Within all these design concepts and decisions, there are some really nice properties that make Storm unique.

-Simple to program: If you’ve ever tried doing real-time processing from scratch, you’ll understand how painful it can become.
+Simple to the program: If you’ve ever tried doing real-time processing from scratch, you’ll understand how painful it can become.
 With Storm, complexity is dramatically reduced.